What is website content?

 Save lengthy or technical information for blog posts or a resources page.

 Why get a professional to help with web copy?

 There are so many benefits to a great website.
 We strongly recommend that you invest the time and money to get it right.
-That doesn’t mean you have to spend a fortune.
+That doesn’t mean you need to spend a fortune.
 But it does mean you should engage experts to help, unless you have strong skills as a web designer and/or SEO copywriter.

 Great web copy can: